Austin FC set for second bout with LA Galaxy

 The LA Galaxy took down Austin 1-0 back on May 8, ending the Verde and Black’s four-game MLS win streak.
 Los Angeles sits not far behind Austin in the Western Conference with 20 points in fifth place.

-“We’re in mile 14 of the sort of 34 mile marathon so to speak and we are seeing some teams now for a second time,” said Wolff.
-“So that does bring some familiarity and preparation but I think it’s growing.
+“We’re in mile 14 of the sort of 34-mile marathon so to speak and we are seeing some teams now for a second time,” said Wolff.
+“So that does bring some familiarity in preparation but I think it’s growing.
 We still have to keep getting better each week.”

+This will be the fourth all-time meeting between the two clubs, with the Galaxy leading the head-to-head battle 2-1-0.
+Los Angeles’ leading scorer is a familiar name to soccer fans, Javier ‘Chicharito’ Hernandez, who has scored five times in 2022.
+The Galaxy lost 3-0 in their last MLS regular season match to Houston before taking down LAFC Wednesday 3-1 in the U.S. Open Cup.

-The match Sunday will start at 5:00 p.m. at Dignity Health Sports Park.
-After the showdown, Austin FC will next play an international friendly June 11 at Q2 stadium against C.F.
+After the showdown, Austin FC will next play an international friendly June 11 at Q2 Stadium against C.F.
 Pachuca.
-Their next MLS match is not until the 18th of June against Montreal.
+Their next MLS match is not until June 18 against Montreal.